 - Call 911 if you need medical attention or the police.

-- Take information, including the vehicle owner’s/driver’s name, address, phone number, license number license plate number and insurance information.
+- Take information, including the vehicle owner’s/driver’s name, address, phone number, license number, license plate number, and insurance information.

-- Take information of any witnesses.
+- Take information from any witnesses.

 - Take pictures.

 You may or may not be able to perform all of the above tasks, depending on your circumstances, which is why it is all the more important to contact a pedestrian accident lawyer immediately who will begin the investigative process for you.
 You’ll need all the evidence you can if you want to win a claim.
 The other party’s insurance is likely to do everything it can to minimize the amount paid to you if anything at all.
 In Alabama, the insurance company is likely to try at all costs to blame the accident partly on you.

 On the contrary, if you were hit by an at-fault driver, but the driver hit and then ran, you may be able to make a claim with your own auto insurance company.

 We, at The Vance Law Firm, are experienced pedestrian accident lawyers who understand Alabama personal injury law.
 An experienced pedestrian accident lawyer will guide you through the claims process and aggressively advocate for your right to receive full compensation.

 If an immediate family member has been injured or killed by a motorist when he was a pedestrian, do I have any rights?

 If your family member died, you have rights.
 You have the right to file a claim for wrongful death and loss of consortium.
 If your family member was injured, then the injured party has the right to file a claim or lawsuit.